vecnavium-pm-pl/VecnaLeaderboards/README.md

 # Features

-• Ability to create top killers leaderboard
+• Ability to create all sorts leaderboard types such as kills and more to come

 • Being able to see others and your own player stats by using /stats

-• Freedom of configurability for the plugin
+• Kill streaks announcements at 5 and above every 5+

-• Configurable ranking amount
+More coming soon!

 # Planned features